Mainstream Contributors To Sexual Exploitation

 2. Discord does not require age-verification for many of its age-restricted features.

 NCOSE recognizes Discord made important changes regarding minors accessing age-restricted content on their iOS devices.
 However, effective implementation is still lacking.
-While minor-aged accounts ostensibly cannot access age-restricted content on their iOS devices, Discord’s lack of robust moderation means that plenty of adult content is still available to minor-aged accounts.
+While minor-aged accounts ostensibly cannot access age-restricted content on their iOS devices, Discord’s lack of robust moderation means that plenty of adult content is still available to minors.
 Because there is no age verification required to make any Discord account, minors can still easily pretend to be adults and access all of Discord’s content.
 With such significant loopholes, Discord’s age restrictions promise safety but fail to follow through.

 3. Discord claims that verified and partner servers cannot include NSFW content – but has verified Pornhub, a server dedicated to sexually explicit content, and a company that has come under fire for hosting and profiting from child sexual abuse material and other non-consensual material.

-4. Discord relies on user moderation and reports to monitor exploitative behavior– despite claiming a zero-tolerance policy regarding non-consensual sharing of sexual material and CSAM.
+4. Discord relies on user moderation and reports to monitor exploitative behavior – despite claiming a zero-tolerance policy regarding non-consensual sharing of sexual material and CSAM.

 5. Minor-aged accounts can still access servers containing age-restricted content even if designated age-restricted channels are blocked.